rgwch/Lucinda/readme.md

 ## Features

 * Indexes a directory recursively in-place.
 Adds Text layers to image-only documents (e.g. from scanners), making them searchable and indexable.
 Resulting documents are stored as [PDF/A](https://en.wikipedia.org/wiki/PDF/A).
-* watches that directory and indexes new or modified files in-place.
+* watches that directory and all its subdirectories and indexes new or modified files in-place.
 * Retrieves documents with flexible queries.
+* Allows to insert and retrieve documents via REST interface.
+* Optionally presents an easy to use Web-Interface.

 ## Install